fractalclockwork/hpc-runner/README.md

 # DOW-1-26
 Automated HPC Test Harness

-This wiki contains all pertinent information for week 1/26 of the Capstone project.
+This wiki contains all pertinent information for the Capstone project.